scalabli/quo/docs/utils.rst

 Intelligent File Opening
 ------------------------

-.. versionadded:: 3.0

-Starting with Click 3.0 the logic for opening files from the :class:`File` type is exposed through the :func:`open_file` function.
+The logic for opening files from the :class:`File` type is exposed through the :func:`open_file` function.
 It can intelligently open stdin/stdout as well as any other file.

 Example::

-    import click
+    import quo

-    stdout = click.open_file('-', 'w')
+    stdout = quo.open_file('-', 'w')
-    test_file = click.open_file('test.txt', 'w')
+    test_file = quo.open_file('test.txt', 'w')

 If stdin or stdout are returned, the return value is wrapped in a special file where the context manager will prevent the closing of the file.
 This makes the handling of standard streams transparent and you can always use it like this::

-    with click.open_file(filename, 'w') as f:
+    with quo.open_file(filename, 'w') as f:
         f.write('Hello World!\n')

 Finding Application Folders
 ---------------------------

-.. versionadded:: 2.0

 Very often, you want to open a configuration file that belongs to your application.
 However, different operating systems store these configuration files in different locations depending on their standards.
-Click provides a :func:`get_app_dir` function which returns the most appropriate location for per-user config files for your application depending on the OS.
+Quo provides a :func:`get_app_dir` function which returns the most appropriate location for per-user config files for your application depending on the OS.

 Example usage::

     import os
-    import click
+    import quo
     import ConfigParser

     APP_NAME = 'My Application'